bmcc-mmp/mmp460/ux/target-audience.md

 - How much do your users know about the topic of the site/app?
 - You may need to accommodate users with different levels of computer skills and familiarity with the subject matter.

+### Personas ###

 User research helps synthesize the kind of people that constitute the target audience.
-Based on this research ux designers often create *personas* as a tool to emphasize with the target audience and unerstand their needs.
+Based on this research ux designers often create *personas* as a tool to empathise with the target audience and unerstand their needs.

-### Personas ###

-A persona is an archetype representing a target user.
-It is a tool to build empathy with the audience and gain insight into the ways users think, feel and behave.
+Personas are archetypes representing users from the target audience groups.
+They provide insight into user goals and the way they interact with the product.

 In the process of planning a project a designer might create a persona to for every sub group of the target audience.